 - Leader-Member relations: This is the level of confidence and trusts the team has in their leader.
 A leader who has the trust of their followers has more influence on the team which puts the leader in a more favorable situation and environment than one who has lost the trust and confidence of the followers.
 An unfavorable atmosphere will be very hostile and dull, this might reduce the productivity of the workers.

 - Task Structure: This factor refers to the kind of work and task you are doing.
 This could be clear and structured or controversial and unclear.
-An unstructured task in which the whole team including the team leader have little understanding puts the team in an unfavorable condition.
+An unstructured task in which the whole team including the team leader has little understanding puts the team in an unfavorable condition.
 Compared to the situation whereby the next step is clear even before the team is done with the present step.
 It helps the team be more compact and full of confidence that they know what they are doing and are up for the tasks ahead.

-- Leader’s position power: This is the degree of power and influence a leader has directly on the team.
+- Leader’s position power: This is the degree of power and influences a leader has directly on the team.
 This includes rewards, promotion, role sharing, and punishment.
 The more power a leader has the more favorable the situation is for him.
 On the other hand, a leader that the followers don’t listen to will find it hard to get the job done to their satisfaction, thus making the followers be without coordination.

 If the followers and leaders have deep trust, respect, and confidence in each other, they have clear and structured tasks ahead of them and the leader has formal power and authority over them, the situation is said to be favorable.